-Cycling to work
+Starting with cycling to work

 Helmet cameras are increasingly being used by people who cycle to work.
 They carry with them a number of benefits, most importantly however gloomy this may be, if you were in the unfortunate position of making a cycle insurance claim.
-‘Touch wood’ this doesn’t happen to you, but the last thing you want when being involved in an accident which isn’t your fault, is to be in a ‘my word against yours’ situation.
+‘Touch wood’ this doesn’t happen to you, but the last thing you want when being involved in an accident which isn’t your fault is to be in a ‘my word against yours’ situation.

 Not only can a helmet camera provide you with vital evidence in your defence, but it could also be proof against false allegations, and will increase confidence when cycling to work.